Canner/vulcan-sql/README.md

 ## What is VulcanSQL

-**[VulcanSQL](https://vulcansql.com/) is a Data API Framework for data applications** that helps data folks create and share data APIs faster.
-It turns your SQL templates into data APIs.
-No backend skills required.
+**[VulcanSQL](https://vulcansql.com/) is an Analytical Data API Framework**.
+It aims to help data professionals create APIs from databases, data warehouses or data lakes much easier and faster.
+It turns your SQL queries into RESTful APIs without any programming language!

 ![overview of VulcanSQL](https://i.imgur.com/JvCIZQ1.png)